amiraasalah/virtual-whiteboard-air-writing/README.md

-# virtual-whiteboard-air-writing
+# Virtual Whiteboard (Air Writing)
 Real-time virtual whiteboard using hand gesture recognition (OpenCV + MediaPipe)
-# Virtual Whiteboard (Air Writing)

 A real-time computer vision application that enables users to draw in the air using hand gestures.